Epic Mexico to Costa Rica

 Day 6

-Caye CaulkerToday is another free day to take up any other optional activities or to simply pull up a towel and relax along the beach with a book.
-If you’ve already been snorkelling, then maybe continue the marine exploration with a manatee tour.
-These huge, peaceful creatures are beautiful in their own way, and are quite curious to meet their visitors.
-Get more active with sea kayaks and stand-up paddle boards, or go the other way completely and just chill out.
-The island's also great for food, famed for its lobster and super tasty meals cooked on the side of the road.
-How about some grilled shrimp and a rum and coke made with the local fire water?
+Caye CaulkerToday is another free day to take up any other optional activities you like, or to simply pull up a towel and relax on the beach with a book, a cocktail or some friends.
+If you’ve already been snorkelling, maybe continue the marine exploration with a manatee tour.
+Get more active with sea kayaks and stand-up paddle boards or go the other way and just chill out.
+The island's also great for food – famed for its lobster and super tasty meals cooked on the side of the road.
+How about some grilled shrimp and a rum and coke made with the local fire water.

 -